Hard-Ons: 1997–2020: Reformation

 In 2012, the band began re-issuing their early catalogue as bonus re-packagings featuring unreleased songs and live tracks.
 The first to be released was a new 60-track version of Smell My Finger and The Hard-Ons promoted it with a national tour.
 While working a shift as a taxi driver between legs of that tour on 18 May 2012, Black suffered a severely fractured skull when he was assaulted with a skateboard.
 Several fund-raising shows were held to raise money for his care and recovery, including special Hard-Ons shows in Sydney and Newcastle on 1 and 2 June that featured the line-up of Ahn, Kostic and de Silva on vocals and guitar.
-Within three months, Black had recovered sufficiently to perform a short tour in support of his solo album No Dangerous Goods in Tunnel that was followed by a Hard-Ons tour of Europe and Japan.
+Within three months, Black had recovered sufficiently to perform a short tour in support of his solo album No Dangerous Gods in Tunnel that was followed by a Hard-Ons tour of Europe and Japan.
 Another Australian tour to wrap up the previously cancelled shows was completed in October, with a 51-track re-release of Dickcheese coming out around the same time.

-2021: Tim Rogers
+2021–present: de Silva's second departure and new music

 Keish de Silva was removed from the Hard-Ons in March 2021 following allegations of sexual misconduct.
 A planned documentary on the band was also cancelled.

 In August 2021, it was announced that Tim Rogers was the group's new lead singer.
 The band's thirteenth studio album was released on 8 October 2021, titled I'm Sorry Sir, That Riff's Been Taken.
 The album debuted at number 4 on the ARIA charts, becoming the band's first to enter the ARIA top 50.

+In April 2023, the band announced a new album entitled Ripper '23 and an accompanying Australian tour.
+The album peaked at No. 28 on the national chart.
+During 2024, the Hard-Ons toured Australia with The Damned and played on four dates of Radio Birdman's 50th anniversary tour.

+I Like You a Lot Getting Older, the Hard-Ons' 15th studio album, was released on 4 October 2024.
+By 16 October 2024, it had reached number five in the ARIA Australian music charts.
+Their 40th anniversary Australian tour begins on 8 October 2024.

+In film

+A feature-length documentary film about the band's career titled The Most Australian Band Ever, directed by Jonathan Sequeira, premieres at SXSW Sydney on 18 October 2024.